-You may be aware of the harmful effects of the sun on your skin, such as sunburn, premature aging and an increased risk of cancer, but did you know that spending too much time in the sun also increases your risk of developing some short-term and long-term eye problems?
+You may be aware of the harmful effects of the sun on your skin, such as sunburn, premature aging and an increased risk of cancer.
+However, did you know that spending too much time in the sun also increases your risk of developing some short-term and long-term eye problems?

 You should be aware of the damage that can occur as a result of overexposure to the sun if you want to safeguard the health of your eyes.

 Photokeratitis occurs as a result of UV light penetrating the eyes and causing inflammation of the cornea.
-This condition, which is akin to a sunburn of the cornea, causes symptoms including redness, pain, swollen eyelids, watering, blurred vision and light sensitivity that usually start 6 to 12 hours after exposure to UV light.
+This condition, akin to a sunburn of the cornea, causes symptoms including redness, pain, swollen eyelids, watering, blurred vision, and light sensitivity that usually start 6 to 12 hours after exposure to UV light.

 Although photokeratitis is a temporary condition that usually heals within a few days, it can be painful.
 If so, a doctor can prescribe a topical medication to ease symptoms and aid healing.

 When UV light penetrates the eyes, it can cause inflammation of the conjunctiva, the thin membrane that lines the insides of the eyelids and the front surface of the eye.
 Symptoms, which usually occur within a few hours of exposure to UV light, include pain, redness, and a sensation of a foreign body, such as grit being in the eye.

 Like photokeratitis, photo conjunctivitis is painful.
 A doctor can prescribe a topical treatment for the symptoms.
 The condition usually resolves within a few days with no long-term ill effects.